nihcompmed/hidden-variable/README.rst

 Introduction
 -----------------------------
 This work was motivated by the fact that real-world data often contains only subsets of variables.
-The hidden variables can influence the observed ones; ignoring hidden variables in network inference may lead to poor prediction results.
+Hidden variables can influence the observed ones.
+Ignoring hidden variables in network inference may lead to poor prediction results.
 Our ultimate goal was to develop a data-driven method that can use the configurations of observed variables to infer the interactions (observed-to-observed, hidden-to-observed, observed-to-hidden, and hidden-to-hidden), the configuration of hidden variables, and the number of hidden variables.

-The Jupyter notebook presents only the core idea of our method and example with simulated data.
-The application in analyzing of experimental data such as recording neuronal activity and stock market are shown in our paper.
+The Jupyter notebook presents the core idea of our method and an example with simulated data.
+The application to analyzing experimental data such as recordings of neuronal activity and the stock market are shown in our paper.

 Interactive notebook
 -----------------------------